-- Approach victims in an empathetic, supportive and calming manner; - Allow the victim as much time as needed to explain the situation; - Demonstrate concern and sensitivity.
+- Demonstrate concern and sensitivity.
 Reassure the victim(s) that UCPD and the University takes the situation very seriously; - Keep questions simple and allow the victim to use his/her own words.
-Try to conduct your interview in a place that provides privacy and comfort; - Reassure the victim that investigative and enforcement tools will be utilized by the police to identify and apprehend the person(s) responsible, and explain UCPD's next steps in the process; - Take steps to enhance the safety of the victim(s) by recommending and providing extra patrol, and/or by providing prevention and precautionary advice (such as restraining order options); - Tell the victim how to contact support agencies and other forms of assistance; - Provide the victim with the number for our Crime Prevention Sergeant (643-8988) for further information about recommended safety strategies and procedures.
+Try to conduct your interview in a place that provides privacy and comfort; - Reassure the victim that investigative and enforcement tools will be utilized by the police to identify and apprehend the person(s) responsible, and explain UCPD's next steps in the process; - Take steps to enhance the safety of the victim(s) by recommending and providing extra patrol, and/or by providing prevention and precautionary advice (such as restraining order options); - Tell the victim how to contact support agencies and other forms of assistance; - Provide the victim with the number for our Crime Prevention Lieutenant (642-3679) for further information about recommended safety strategies and procedures.